-Walking gourmet Tour in the french and italian Riviera
+Walking gourmet Tour at the Ligurian Coast, Cinque Terre and the French Riviera

 Our walk begins in Florence and follows the scenes from some famous films along the Italian Riviera and the Cote d'Azur.
 "A Room with a View" was filmed at Pensione Bencista in Fiesole where our tour begins.
 From here we travel to the Ligurian Coast.
 The hills and mountains in the backdrop make it a spectacular setting.
 Sestri Levante, formerly a fishing village, is both beautiful and full of life with stunning sea views on the two bays.

 The town makes a perfect base for discovering the wonders of Liguria and is not too far away from the well-known sites like the Cinque Terre and Portofino.
 Our walks will take us to the most picturesque and quaint towns and villages along the Ligurian coast.

 On our journey through Liguria's villages and unspoiled nature we discover some places which have been locations for famous Italian and foreign films like "The Trip to Italy", "Enchanted April", filmed in Portofino, on the Italian Riviera and "The Bourne Identity" with Matt Damon where one scene was filmed at the Imperia harbour

 The stretch of coast belonging to Imperia Province is also known as the Riviera dei Fiori, the Flower Riviera, characterized by bays, ports and coves.
 At a short distance from the coast, behind the hills are valleys and pristine woods with many great walking tracks.